JonKohJJ/the-dojo/README.md

 ## Description

 Build using ReactJS as the frontend framework and firebase as a backend-as-a-service.
-Firebase handles User, Authentication, Real-time Database & Storage, Deployment & Hosting.
+Firebase handles User Authentication, Real-time Database & Storage, Deployment & Hosting.
 Users are able to sign up as a new project member to 1.
 Create projects 2.
-Assign projects to other members and 3.
-Add comments on other projects
+Assign projects to other members 3.
+Add comments on other projects and 4.
+See which other users are online

 ## Concepts